Campaigning period begins February 25th!

 • Women Students Community Rep: The Women Students Community Representative is a member of DSU Council and brings forward the ideas, concerns, and viewpoints of women students.
 They may collaborate with other councillors, societies, or DSU Offices to plan events, work on campaigns or policies, or initiate new projects.
 They will attend Council meetings and join at least one DSU Committee.

-• Faculty of Heath Professions Representative: The Faculty of Heath Professions is a member of DSU Council that represents students studying within the Faculty of Heath Professions.
+• Board of Governor Rep 2: The Board of Governor Representative 2 is a member of DSU Council that sits on the Dalhousie Board of Governors as a student representative for a 2- year term.
 They will attend Council meetings and join at least one DSU Committee.

 ▼ Am I eligible to run for an executive officer position?